 Here, you can not only try Lindisfarne Mead but also take some bottles home with you.

 If you did need more convincing, here are all the amazing reasons why you need to visit in Northumberland!

 Firstly, what is mead exactly?

-Despite the differences of each mead processed around the world, the defining characteristics of a mead drink is to have a large part being made with fermented sugar from honey.
+Despite the differences of each mead processed around the world, the defining characteristic of a mead drink is to have a large part is made with fermented sugar from honey.

 Many countries characterise mead differently.
 For example, in England mead is made as more of a strong honey wine served in small bottles. i.e. you can’t drink much without falling flat on your face!

 Whereas in Scandinavia and the Baltics, it’s made more like a strong ale or beer that’s watered down and can be consumed in larger quantities.

 Mead can be served still, fizzy or sweet and it’s often mulled as well.
 It has a long history dating back thousands of years to ancient times!

 The history of mead as a drink over time